 Peggy and Lee Cloy founded the nonprofit organization of Willowtail.org. in order to develop a vehicle for awarding scholarships to emerging and mid-career practitioners to be residents working and creating in the arts for an extended time [currently a week – three weeks].
 Through the Residency Programs, such as lectures, presentations, classes and open studio events,Willowtail encourages curiosity and the intensity of learning in The Arts and Nature.

 Willowtail abounds with protected natural beauty in many forms.
 It has been registered with the State of Colorado and the Federal Division of Wildlife as a Soft Release Site for rehabilitated birds.
 These birds include hawks, eagles, owls and many species of songbirds that make their home in the Preserve.

 Preservation extends to the forest and the water systems.
 Through considerable research, time, and focused effort more than 7,800 Ponderosa and Pinon Pine trees throughout the property have been saved on Willowtail from the devastating Ips Beetle infestation which have obliterated many ancient forests in Colorado over recent years.

 Water use is employed with care and insight.

 Willowtail has an eye toward the future for ways to preserve both the site itself and the programs already established into the future.
 We hope in the next five years to strengthen the sustainability of this organization which combines “place” and “program”.
-We would welcome your help by becoming a supporter, a volunteer, a member of a committee.
-Keep up with the latest happenings at Willowtail and the opportunities for participation.
+We would welcome your help by becoming a supporter, a volunteer, a member of a committee or even of our board.